laravel/valet/readme.md

 Once Valet is installed, you're ready to start serving sites.
 Valet provides two commands to help you serve your Laravel sites: `park` and `link`.

-First, let's try the `park` command.
-Create a new directory on your Mac such `mkdir ~/Sites`.
+First, let's try the `park` command:

+- Create a new directory on your Mac such `mkdir ~/Sites`.
 Next, `cd ~/Sites` and run `valet park`.
 This command will register your current working directory as a path that Valet should search for sites.
-Next, create a new Laravel site within this directory: `laravel new blog`.
-Next, you may simply open `http://blog.dev` in your browser.
-It's just that simple.
-Any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.
+- Next, create a new Laravel site within this directory: `laravel new blog`.
+- Now you may simply open `http://blog.dev` in your browser.

+**It's just that simple.** Any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.